worldpopulation/population.io-mobile/README.md

 ## Prepare

-* For the first run, copy *app/assets* whole folder into dist folder, so it becomes *dist/assets*
+* For the first run, copy the *assets* folder into dist the folder.
+This should be then the structure *dist/assets*

 ## Run